TokyoBrussels/linehaul_check_in/readme.md

 BizCase

 Check-In
  1. Truck plan have 2 trips plan both are not yet check-in.
+[Test]: Can check-in only one can active any action to 2nd.
 [Q]: 2nd can update after 1st have been checked-in?
  2. Truck plan have 2 trips plan but 1st trip already checked-in.
-[Resolved]
+[Test]: Can't check-in for 2nd.ไ
  3. Truck plan which already checked-in but need to check-in again without plan update.
-[Admin] Can't check-in unless new plan update?
+[Test] Can't check-in because it's always detected 1st check-in.
- 4. Truck plan which already checked-in but need to replace by another truck.[Admin]
+ 4. Truck plan which already checked-in but need to replace by another truck.[Test]: Can't alter any detail of data except admin.

 Replacement

  1. Truck plan with 2 trips plan both didn't check-in but the 2nd round need replace by other.
-[Related_Check_In_1]
+[Test] Can replace either one, Can't pick specific trips.
- 2. The replacement truck have already check-in.[Duplicate]
+ 2. The replacement truck have already check-in.[Duplicate] [Resolved]
+ 3. Require to filled every text box inform for submit [Pending]

 Other